tsl-html-css/Coffee/README.md

 ### Below 480px

-* Lower the base font size so that there's more content on the screen at once.
+* Start with a base font size (in your `html` tag) that works best on mobile).
+* Nav items should stack vertically.
-* Only show the coffee bean background behind the title, not the text below it.
+* Show the coffee bean background image behind the title, not bheind the paragraphs below it.
 * One column of header text.
-* Don't use any columns for the coffee types.
+* Don't use any columns for the coffee bags.
-* Nav shouldn't be fixed, nav items should stack vertically
+* Coffee bags and text should appear side-by-side.

 ### Above 480px

+* Make the base font size bigger, for desktop use.
+* Horizontal nav.
+* Make nav fixed.
 * Header paragraphs to two columns.
-* Put the coffee types in two columns.
+* Put the coffee bags in two columns.
-* Make the base font size bigger

 ### Above 768px

-* Put the coffee types into four columns.
 * Don't let the page go wider than 800 or 900px, whatever you feel works.
+* Put the coffee bags into four columns.
+* Descriptive text should appear underneath the coffee bags.

 ## Transitions